meiyouqing/link-album/ARCHITECTURE.md

 # Architecture

-This is a summary of the architecture of Linkwarden.
+This is a summary of the architecture of Link Album.
 It's intended as a primer for collaborators to get a high-level understanding of the project.

-When you start Linkwarden, there are mainly two components that run:
+When you start Link Album, there are mainly two components that run:

 - The NextJS app, This is the main app and it's responsible for serving the frontend and handling the API routes.
-- [The Background Worker](https://github.com/linkwarden/linkwarden/blob/main/scripts/worker.ts), This is a separate `ts-node` process that runs in the background and is responsible for archiving links.
+- [The Background Worker](https://github.com/Linkalbum/Linkalbum/blob/main/scripts/worker.ts), This is a separate `ts-node` process that runs in the background and is responsible for archiving links.

 ## Main Tech Stack